 Then don’t start a startup.

 You don’t need to be a founder to be part of a startup, or to learn to run a business.
-To Lucy’s point, if you think joining a startup is right for you, it’s not a bad idea at all to just join a startup instead of founding one.
+To my colleague's point, if you think joining a startup is right for you, it’s not a bad idea at all to just join a startup instead of founding one.
 Consider this: you don’t need to be a founder to build successful companies.

 And if you’re ready?